Best daily deals

 Andy Walker / Android Authority

+Google Maps might not be for everyone, and that’s okay, but we feel it’s now the most powerful mapping solution available on Wear OS devices.
 For those who can’t wait or want something a little more tailored to their tastes, you can try the below mapping and navigation apps to improve your Galaxy Watch navigation experience:

-• Citymapper: This is an excellent alternative for those living in select North America and Europe cities.
+• Citymapper: This is an excellent alternative for those living in select North American and European cities.
 The app provides more detailed public transport information than Google Maps, so it’s a better bet if you aren’t walking, driving, or cycling to a new destination.
 You can only prompt Citymapper to take you home or take you to work from the watch.
 You’ll need to initiate navigation to a different destination via your phone.

 FAQs